tinyclub/linux-lab/README.md

     # poweroff
     #

 Shutdown the board with the `poweroff` command.

-If some boards not support `poweroff`, please press `CTRL+a x`.
+**Notes*: If some boards not support `poweroff`, please press `CTRL+a x`.
 Of course, open another terminal and issue kill or pkill command also can quit qemu.

 # 3. Linux Lab Kickstart